MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat-input-output/list-1/same-first-last.md.txt

-Given an list of ints, return true if the list is length 1 or more, and the first element and the last element are equal.
+Given a list of ints, return true if the list is length 1 or more, and the first element and the last element are equal.

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p118976) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.